 How do Testing Companies Work

-The testing companies creates technology platforms and brings together two groups of people …
+The testing websites create technology platforms and brings together two groups of people …

 THE CUSTOMER — who needs a website or app tested for functionality, UX, debugging, etc.

 THE TESTER — this is you!
-People are paid to give feedback while performing tasks that the customer setup when they created their test.
+People are paid to give feedback while performing website testing tasks that the customer setup when they created their test.
+You will make money testing websites for the customer.

 Website and App Testing — Customers Viewpoint